swagger-api/apidom/packages/apidom-core/README.md

 #### deepmerge.all([element1, element2, ...], [options])

-Merges any number of ApiDOM elements into a single ApiDOM element.
+Merges deeply any number of ApiDOM elements into a single ApiDOM element.

 ```js
 import { deepmerge, ObjectElement } from '@swagger-api/apidom-core';